nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## General Features
-General commands are commands that may be used anywhere on CLIpboard, regardless of the page you're on.
+General features are features that may be used anywhere on CLIpboard, regardless of the page you're on.

-### Showing the home page (Course Page): `home`
+### Showing the home page (`Course Page`): `home`

 Brings you to the home page, which is the `Course Page` of CLIpboard.